eleanorharrisonn/eleanorharrisonn/README.md

-- Hello, my name is Eleanor (she/her)
+Eleanor (she/her)
-- I am studying Biomedical Data Science at the University of Edinburgh
-- Hoping to pursue a PhD in using AI to advance epidemiological studies of chilhood disease
-- Reach me at eleanorjaneharrison@gmail.com
+Studying Biomedical Data Science at the University of Edinburgh Pursuing a PhD in epidemiology of chilhood diseases Contact me at eleanorjaneharrison@gmail.com